setner111/Disciplined-AI-Software-Development/README.md

 **Development Flow:** Systematic planning tends to reduce debugging cycles.
 Focused implementation helps minimize feature bloat.
 Performance data supports optimization decisions.

 **Code Quality:** Architectural consistency across components, measurable performance characteristics, maintainable structure as projects scale.

-## Example

-An implementation plan constructed using this methodology can be found in [templates/DISCORDJS-BOT-FOUNDATION.md](templates/DISCORDJS-BOT-FOUNDATION.md) with the completed result at [discord-js-bot-template](https://github.com/Varietyz/discord-js-bot-template).

-The first 2 commits show the entire foundation outlined in the planning template.
-This was generated in a single session following the four-stage process.
-The implementation covers 46 files with modular architecture.

-You can compare the methodology principles to the codebase structure to see how the approach translates to working code.

 ---